 - Don't forget to add lime juice to the avocado salsa; it helps prevent the avocados from browning.

-- Always prepare the pani a few hours before and keep it chilled in the refrigerator, or use the chilled water to make the pani water.
+- Always prepare the pani a few hours before and keep it chilled in the refrigerator, or use chilled water to make the pani.

 Variations